osotorrio/designpatterns/GangOfFour.Patterns/Creational/FactoryMethod/README.md

 ### Application requirements

 -   You are working in an application for a bank which has branches in Spain and France at the moment.
--   The bank offers only two type of accounts, business and stardard
+-   The bank offers only two type of accounts, business and standard
--   [The application input parameters are](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/FactoryMethod/Client/Application.cs): country code, type of account, customer name and initial amount.
 -   When a new account is opened [the application must](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/FactoryMethod/Creators/DefaultBranch.cs):

     1. Open the account with the customer name.
     2. Credit the account so that the balance is not zero.

 -   By legislation, [accounts opened in France must run a security credit check](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/FactoryMethod/Creators/FrenchBranch.cs) on the customer before to open the account.
 -   [Accounts opened in Spain don't need to run a credit check](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/FactoryMethod/Creators/SpanishBranch.cs).

+-   [The application input parameters are](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/FactoryMethod/Client/Application.cs): country code, type of account, customer name and initial amount.